Privacy policy

 Instagram is a subsidiary of Facebook Inc. and Facebook is an active participant in the EU-U.S. Privacy Shield Framework.
 This framework ensures correct data transfer between the United States and the European Union.
 Visit https://www.privacyshield.gov/participant?id=a2zt0000000TO6hAAG learn more.
 We have tried to introduce you to the most important information about data processing through Instagram.
 On https://help.instagram.com/519522125107875

-you can take a closer look at Instagram’s data policies.
+you can take a closer look at Instagram’s data policy.

 YouTube Privacy Policy